The inverse Mpemba effect demonstrated on a single trapped ion qubit

 Here we propose and experimentally demonstrate the existence of an inverse-\ac{ME} in the simplest quantum system - a single qubit.
+Our analysis shows that a strong inverse-\ac{ME} occurs for a sufficiently coherent qubit, making this effect quantum mechanical, i.e. due to interference.

 We consider a coherently driven qubit that is coupled to a thermal Markovian bath, causing decoherence of the qubit and its eventual relaxation to a non-equilibrium steady state.
 Our only assumption on the qubit-bath coupling is that the qubit's decoherence rate is monotonically increasing with the bath's temperature.
-This occurs, e.g., for a black-body photon-emitting bath, such that the emission rate of photons at resonance with the qubit's transition energy increases with temperature.
-Our analysis shows that a strong inverse-\ac{ME} can occur, however, only for a sufficiently coherent qubit, making this effect quantum mechanical, i.e. due to interference.
+This occurs, e.g., for a black-body photon-emitting bath, such that the emission rate increases with temperature at every given wavelength, in particular at resonance with the qubit’s transition energy.

 We demonstrate the inverse-\ac{ME} experimentally by implementing it on the Zeeman qubit, defined on a single trapped $^{88}\text{Sr}^+$ ion.
 Figure \ref{fig:Model} shows our model and the corresponding implementation on the ion's energy levels, detailed further below.